-Once you’re done filming and editing your first video, it’s time to upload it.
+Once you’re done filming and editing, it’s time to upload the YouTube video.
 Given that YouTube relies on video uploads, you’ll find the upload option at the top right of the screen when you log into your account.

 You’re not done yet, though!

 07. Optimize for search

 When uploading a video, you’ll be asked to fill in a title, description, and tags.
 These are essential components to have your video easily discoverable in YouTube search, so don’t skimp on them!

 Much like SEO for your own website, YouTube has its own set of parameters for you to optimize your video for search.
 Fill these sections out to the best of your ability using keywords to describe the video and your business.
 A keyword-rich (but not heavy) title and description can go a long way and you’ll be able to see what works for your videos as you progress.

 If your video is well optimized for YouTube itself, this can extend to search engines as well.
 As a Google-owned product, YouTube has tight integration with the search giant.
 If you play your cards right, you’ll find your videos ranking high on both YouTube and Google.

 Don’t expect success if you plan to create a YouTube channel, upload one video and then neglect it completely.
 Creating a successful YouTube channel takes time and effort, and viewers expect consistency from the channels that they subscribe to.
 After your first video, be sure to plan the next few videos ahead of time.

 Unsure if you’ll have time to shoot a video every week or every other week?
 Not a problem!
 Take a day out of your schedule to shoot more than one video and release them on your own schedule.
 Consistency is one of the most important ways to get more subscribers and grow your number of views.